Explanation of Course Numbers

 MAE 6254.
 Applied Nonlinear Control.
 3 Credits.

 Dynamic characteristics of nonlinear systems.
 State stability and input-output stability.
 Lyapunov stability theory and invariance principle.
 Nonlinear control systems, including feedback linearization, back-stepping, sliding mode control, and passivity-based design.
 Applications to robotics, aircraft, and spacecraft control systems.
 Geometric controls and hybrid systems.
-Prerequisite: approval of department.
+Prerequisites: departmental permission.
+(As arranged, Every year)

 MAE 6255.
 Plasma Engineering in Aerospace and Nanotechnology.
 3 Credits.